grafana/grafana/docs/sources/features/datasources/influxdb.md

 ## Flux support

+> Starting in v7.1 grafana will execute Flux queries in addition to InfluxQL queries

-> Only available in Grafana v7.1+.
-The client supports flux runing on InfluxDB 1.8+.
-See [1.8 compatibility](https://github.com/influxdata/influxdb-client-go/#influxdb-18-api-compatibility) for more details
+The client supports flux running on InfluxDB 1.8+.
+See [1.8 compatibility](https://github.com/influxdata/influxdb-client-go/#influxdb-18-api-compatibility) for more details and connection details

 Name | Description